 Personal statements are focused narratives that map out important experiences that shape you, what you value most, and how you plan to apply these toward your future.
-Personal statements provide a balanced explanation about the significance of your experiences, current objectives and future goals.
+Personal statements provide a balanced explanation about the significance of your experiences, current objectives, and future goals.
 There is no set formula to follow.
 Personal statement prompts vary.
-Read and analyze them carefully, so that you can understand and respond to particular questions.
+Read and analyze them carefully, so that you can understand what they look for specifically.
 Some encourage personal reflection; others are more academically or professionally focused.

 Essays should: 1. engage readers and clearly demonstrate what makes you a unique candidate; 2. be clear and concise; 3. express a vibrant and confident tone; and 4. provide a balanced discussion of your past experience with an explanation of your goals, plans, and aspirations.

 Consider some of the following to begin writing the personal statement

 - What makes you unique?
 What's the most important thing the committee should know about you?